Skip to main content

 By law, manufacturers are not required to list the ingredients in their fragrances.
 So it can be difficult to know if you’re allergic to certain products.
 Even products labeled “unscented” can contain fragrances.

-However, companies like P&G have vowed to be more transparent with what goes into making the scents of its products.
+However, companies like P & G have vowed to be more transparent with what goes into making the scents of their products.
 If you’re concerned about fragrances, look for products that have the EPA’s Safe Choice seal.

 There are many laundry detergents on the market that are marketed for people with sensitive skin.
 They have phrases like “free-and-clear'' and “hypoallergenic.”
 On the surface, hypoallergenic translates to products low in allergy-causing compounds.